-A decadent, rich Dark Chocolate Satin Pie.
-Similar to a French Silk Pie but made with dark chocolate resulting in a richer, more decadent filling.
+A decadent, rich Chocolate Satin Pie.
+Similar to a French Silk Pie but with a richer, more decadent filling.
 So good!

 - I’m the oldest of 10 kids.